pokt-network/pocket-network-protocol/utility/README.md

 The Sampling Protocol is required to grade how each Servicer adheres to the network SLA criteria defined in the [Servicer Protocol](#32-servicer-protocol).
 Registered Fishermen are responsible for monitoring and periodically sampling Servicers during active Sessions.

 `NumSamplesPerSession`, a governance parameter, defines how many samples a Fisherman is required to make to each Servicer during the duration of a sessions.
 To ensure a fair assessment across all Servicers in the session, the same request must be sent to all the Servicers at the same time during the time of evaluation.
-The exact frequency at which the samples are sent, as long as the `NumSamplesPerSession` quota is satisfied, may be random.
+The frequency at which the samples are sent, as long as the `NumSamplesPerSession` quota is satisfied, should aim to be evenly distributed throughout the session.
 The performance of the Servicer will smooth out to the expected value over time through [The Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers).

 The data collected is: